![]() |

 American Lobster was brought up in a pot with a European Lobster 30

 miles south of the Isle of Wight by a south Devon boat.
-It is a berried
+It was a berried

 female and was taken to the Marine Biological

-Association at Plymouth where it has been put into quarantine until
+Association at Plymouth where it was been put into quarantine until

-the eggs are hatched and will be put on view to the public in their Aquarium
+the eggs are hatched and it was put on view to the public in their Aquarium

 later.
 The claws are a different shape and reddish on the underside and